lsgs/redcap-record-autonumbering/README.md

 # Custom Record Auto-Numbering

 This module allows users to create a custom record auto-numbering schema for their REDCap project.
+This works during data entry but not in public surveys or API/CSV data import.

 ## Motivation